Skip to main content

 PLIX: play, learn, interact, eXplore for Circle Graphs to Make Bar Graphs - Spending Habits

-This page titled 1.5.2: Displaying Categorical Variables is shared under a CC BY-NC license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.5.2: Displaying Categorical Variables is shared under a CC BY-NC license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.